Are You Happy with the Way You Are: Maybe it is Your Personal Philosophy or lack of

 Tip #4 core expectations - expectations you accept that were taught or given to you about what you should or should not do, be or not be, achieve or not achieve.

 In an attempt to envision how the keys are structured and interact with each other think of a tower.
-All the levels are stacked one on top of each other.
+All the levels are stacked on top of each other.

-The base or foundation of the whole personal philosophy is the core beliefs.
+The base or foundation of the whole personal philosophy is the core belief.
 Core beliefs are the first and most important level.
 Personal philosophy ends at the top with core expectations.
 Each key layer interacts with the others vertically.

 Life event and their associated perceptions are filtered through each layer downward ending at the foundation or the bottom.
 A life situation will trigger a core belief, ascends until it surfaces into the conscious mind and causes a behavior, emotion, thought or reaction.
-The core belief then governs and influences all actions, feelings and thoughts therefore ruling the reaction to that particular life situation.
+The core belief then governs and influences all actions, feelings, and thoughts, therefore, ruling the reaction to that particular life situation.